Sports in Washington, D.C.: Current team

 Following many years without professional ice hockey in Washington, businessman and sports team owner Abe Pollin decided to purchase an expansion team in the National Hockey League (NHL) for Washington, D.C.
 The new hockey team for Washington was created as part of the NHL's 1974 expansion.
 Pollin offered fans the opportunity to send in suggestions for the team's new name.
 Ultimately, he chose to call the new hockey team the Washington Capitals, often shortened to Caps.

 Their first season, the Capitals only won eight games, which earned them an NHL-record low .131 winning percentage.
 The team found greater success through the 1980s and 1990s.
 From the 1982-83 season through the 1995-96 season, the Caps made the playoffs every year and won the division in 1988-89.

 After spending their first 23 seasons playing in the Capital Centre in Landover, Maryland, the Caps moved into D.C. to play in the newly constructed MCI Center (now known as Capital One Arena) located in Chinatown in 1997.
-A competitive high point for the team came in their first season in the new arena, when they defeated the Buffalo Sabres in the Eastern Conference Finals, earning a trip to the Stanley Cup Finals, where they were swept in four games by the Detroit Red Wings.
+A competitive high point for the team came in their first season in the new arena, when they defeated the Buffalo Sabres in the Eastern Conference Finals, earning a trip to the Stanley Cup Final, where they were swept in four games by the Detroit Red Wings.
 In 1999, the team was purchased by local businessman Ted Leonsis.